AngelList

-AngelList is a U.S. website for startups, angel investors, and job-seekers looking to work at startups.
+AngelList is an American software company for fundraising and connecting startups, angel investors, and limited partners.
 Founded in 2010, it started as an online introduction board for tech startups that needed seed funding.
 Since 2015, the site allows startups to raise money from angel investors free of charge.
+Created by serial entrepreneur Naval Ravikant and Babak Nivi in 2010, Avlok Kohli has been leading AngelList as its CEO since 2019.

+AngelList facilitates startup hiring and capital tools in the United States, offering fundraising platforms (including Syndicates and rolling funds) and a startup jobs marketplace (Wellfound).

 History

 AngelList was founded in 2010 by serial entrepreneur Naval Ravikant and Babak Nivi.
 Using the traction from the Venture Hack blog on entrepreneur financing, Naval and Babak started a list of 25 investors with whom they would share interesting companies to invest in.
 They announced the list as "AngelList" in 2010, with the subscription of 50 angel investors who intended to invest USD $80 million that year.

 Mission and operations

 Business Insider dubbed AngelList the "Match.com for investors and startups".
-In a recent interview, Naval Ravikant wants more "innovation on [the] infrastructure for innovation itself" by helping startups with money, talent, and customers.
+In a 2017 interview, Naval Ravikant wants more "innovation on [the] infrastructure for innovation itself" by helping startups with money, talent, and customers.

 AngelList's Syndicate facilitates startup financing with accredited investors.
-AngelList Jobs connect talents with startups, with over 35,000 recruiting companies, more than 2,000,000 candidates and 5 million registered users.
+AngelList Jobs, later rebranded as Wellfound, connects talent with startups, with over 35,000 recruiting companies, more than 2,000,000 candidates and 5 million registered users.
 AngelList's acquisition of Product Hunt will allow more support for startups with customer generation and product launch.
 AngelList Syndicates allow startups to raise money from accredited investors investing alongside prominent angel investors.